-Campus Safety maintains a Daily Crime Log, as required by the Campus Safety Act, that list information about reports taken by Deputies assigned the area of Campbell University and Buies Creek.
-The log includes the nature, date, time, and general location of each incident reported to the Harnett County Sheriff's Office.
-Campus Safety makes an entry or an addition to an entry to the Daily Crime Log within two business days of receiving a report, except in certain cases as prescribed by the Campus Security Act.
+Campus Safety maintains a Daily Crime Log, as required by the Campus Security Act, that lists information about reports taken by law enforcement in the area of Campbell University.
+The log includes the nature, date, time, and general location of each incident reported.
+Campus Safety makes an entry, or an addition to an entry, to the Daily Crime Log within two business days of receiving a report, except in certain cases as prescribed by the Campus Security Act.
 Campbell University Campus Safety Daily Crime Log is available for public inspection during regular business hours.
 It is maintained by Campus Safety's Records Division.